spurin/kubernetes-v1.0-lab/tutorial.md

 qemu-img create -f qcow2 -F qcow2 -b ubuntu-15.04-server-cloudimg-amd64-disk1.img my-vm-disk.qcow2 20G
 ```

-Configure an SSH Key for connectivity and set as a variable, we will use this to access our vm instance -
+And configure an SSH Key for connectivity, we'll set this as a variable and later on we will use this to access our vm instance -

 ```bash
 ssh-keygen -q -t rsa -N '' -f ~/.ssh/id_rsa <<<y SSH_PUBLIC_KEY=$(cat ~/.ssh/id_rsa.pub)
 ````

-Create a cloudinit config that sets the ubuntu password and injects our public ssh key -
+Create a cloudinit config that sets the ubuntu password to "update" and injects our public ssh key, we'll use these when we start our vm -

 ```bash
 echo -e "#cloud-config\npassword: ubuntu\nchpasswd: { expire: False }\nssh_pwauth: True\nssh_authorized_keys:\n  - ${SSH_PUBLIC_KEY}" > user-data
 cloud-localds user-data.img user-data
 ```

-Open a new tab and run the following to emulate a VM using our disk image and cloudinit config.
+Open a new tab in cloudshell using the + icon, then, run the following in the new tab to emulate a vm using our disk image and cloudinit config.
 This will take a while to start -

 ```bash
 qemu-system-x86_64 \